rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Luckily a new project is available called chromaterm-- and works great with the latest version of Ubuntu.
 Here is the link [chromaterm--](https://github.com/Houseman303/ChromaTerm--)

-On macos, it's available from brew using `brew install hSaria/tap/chromaterm`
+On macOS, it's available from brew using `brew install hSaria/tap/chromaterm`

 For Ubuntu we will clone the repository and install it.
 I have a directory 04_tools that I use for networking tools.
 You should make a directory for tools, cd into it and then run: